Gladys Anslow: Career

-Anslow obtained a Ph.D. from Yale University in 1924 and upon graduation returned to Smith as an associate professor, attaining the role of full professor in 1930.
+Anslow obtained a Ph.D. in physics from Yale University in 1924 and upon graduation returned to Smith as an associate professor, attaining the role of full professor in 1930.
 From 1941 to 1958 Smith served as chairman of graduate studies at Smith.

 From July 1944 to December 1945, during World War II, Anslow was named head of the communications and information section of the Office of Field Services in the Office of Scientific Research and Development (OSRD), formerly the National Defense Research Committee (NRDC), which controlled the flow of classified information to the research community.
 For this work she was awarded the President's Certificate of Merit in 1949.
 It was unusual at the time for a woman to work at the OSRD, let alone in an influential administrative position.
 However, Anslow was not unique.
 Also working for the OSRD/NRDC at the time were Dorothy Walcott Weeks in the liaison office and Margaret Moses and Louise Kelley in the office of the Chairman.

 Anslow was a member of the American Physical Society, where she was the president of the New England Section.
 She also served on the executive board of the American Association of Physics Teachers, as vice president of the Massachusetts division of the American Association of University Women and was the president of the Massachusetts division of Phi Beta Kappa.

 Anslow retired from Smith College in 1960 as a Professor Emerita.
 Anslow died March 31, 1969, in Brookline, Massachusetts at Peter Bent Brigham Hospital.
 Her papers are in the Smith College Libraries.